yashSrijan/nexmo-developer/_documentation/voice/voice-api/ncco-reference.md

  Name | Description
  -- | --
  `recording_uuid` | The unique ID for the Call. <br>**Note**: `recording_uuid` is not the same as the file uuid in *recording_url*.
- `recording_url` | The  URL to the file containing the Call recording.
-To download a recording, see [Record calls and conversations](/voice/guides/record-calls-and-conversations).
- `start_time`  | The time the recording started in the following format: `YYYY-MM-DD HH:MM:SS`.
+ `recording_url` | The  URL to the file containing the Call recording `start_time`  | The time the recording started in the following format: `YYYY-MM-DD HH:MM:SS`.
 For example `2020-01-01 12:00:00`
  `end_time`  | The time the recording finished in the following format: `YYYY-MM-DD HH:MM:SS`.
 For example `2020-01-01 12:00:00`
  `size` | The size of the recording at *recording_url* in bytes.
 For example: `603423`